saurabhportfolio/saurabhmaurya.github.io/README.md

-# Pali Portfolio — GitHub Pages
+# Saurabh Portfolio — GitHub Pages

 A one-page editorial portfolio template inspired by modern creative portfolios.
 It is intentionally original, with placeholder projects and copy.